Chrijj/task-dot/README.md

  - task list summary
  - look into if defaultdict offers any advantages
  - adjust code in line with PEP8 standards
+ - adjust print statements to work in python 3
  - port to python 3
+ - create a proper testing suite